UnaCloud/UnaCloud2/README.md

 | Supporting Features | <ul><li>Java JRE SE 7</li><li>At least one of the following platforms:  VMware Workstation 6 to 10 (if you use VMWare Player, you must install VMware Player and VMware VIX together)</li><li>Oracle VM VirtualBox 4.2, 4.3 or 5.*</li></ul>

 ## Download
-The project can be downloaded from [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/~unacloud/dokuwiki/doku.php?id=recursos:descargas).
+The project can be downloaded from this repository in scripts/Install_packages folder or from [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/iniciativas/unacloud/es/inicio/).
 You can find three different options: Manual Installation, Script-based Installation (Ubuntu or Debian) or Vagrant Installation(VirtualBox).

 ## Pre-Configuration
 After downloading project, modify configuration file config.properties (for all installation options).